Commuter town

 Many municipalities in the US state of New Jersey can be considered commuter towns.
 Here, riders wait in Maplewood for a train bound for New York City during the morning rush hour.

 Hervanta in Tampere, Finland, is mostly known for its residential tower blocks, but there are also some commercial services, a university campus and several high-tech companies.

 Cidade Tiradentes is a heavily populated area in the outskirts of São Paulo consisting mainly of public housing projects.
 On average, its inhabitants spend 2 hours and 45 minutes a day commuting between home and work.

 A commuter town is a populated area that is primarily residential rather than commercial or industrial.
 Routine travel from home to work and back is called commuting, which is where the term comes from.
 A commuter town may be called by many other terms: "bedroom community" (Canada and northeastern US), "bedroom town", "bedroom suburb" (US), "dormitory town" (UK).
-The term "exurb" was used from the 1950s, but since 2006, is generally used for areas beyond suburbs and specifically less densely built than the suburbs to which the exurbs' residents commute.
+The term "exurb" was used from the 1950s, but since 2006, is generally used for areas beyond suburbs and specifically areas less densely built than the suburbs to which the residents of exurbs commute.